 When you start talking about VPNs, there are generally 3 camps: those who don’t know what I mean when I say VPN, those who know about it and have never used or installed one, and those who are aware of VPNs and are using one right this moment.
 For that final group, this article may not do much for you.
 But for those of you in the first two groups, we’re genuinely hoping a quick run-through can help get you up and running with a VPN so that you can start browsing the web privately and securely whether in a browser or in an app.

 Below, you’ll find a walkthrough video using NordVPN (our personal choice for VPN) and it is pretty concise.
-I’d advise just watching it if you are interested, but we’ll also quickly walk through the process in written form afterwards, too.
+I’d advise just watching it if you are interested, but we’ll also quickly walk through the process in written form afterward, too.
+If you’re looking for an alternative to Nord, check out Surfshark.
+Surfshark works with Android (Chrome OS), iOS and macOS and you can try it free for 7 days.

 The main thing you need to understand when installing a VPN on a Chromebook is the difference between Chrome OS and Android.
 If you install a VPN via a Chrome extension, only your Chrome browsing and web apps will be secured.